SpeakAgent/marketing-website/README.md

 7. Download importbuddy.php into your empty local WordPress folder.
 8. Navigate to your local URL/importbuddy (i.e. speakagent:8888/importbuddy) and do what it says.
 9. Have fun WordPressing!

+# Maintenance Guidance

+1. Every two weeks the site should be checked for new versions of plugins and WordPress so that the site stays up to date and secure.
+2. Every two weeks you can make a backup of the site via BackupBuddy.
+Be sure you have at least 4 backups in storage at anytime.